huberfe/huberfe.github.io/index.md

 > **PhD and Postdoc positions available in my group at U. Gdańsk!
 See [Jobs](https://huberfe.github.io/jobs).**

-I am a researcher at the Institute of Informatics at the University of Gdańsk.
+I am an Assistant Professor at the Institute of Informatics at the University of Gdańsk.
 Previously, I was Junior Professor (tenure-track) for Quantum Algorithms at the [Bordeaux Computer Science Laboratory](https://www.labri.fr), heading the [Quantum information and Computation Group](https://quantique.labri.fr/).
 Between 2021 to 2023 I led the [Quantum Error Correction Group](https://nisq.pl/quantum-error-correction-group) at the Jagiellonian University in Kraków.